 Ramaroshan Lake is surrounded by a forest, green hills, Snowcapped mountains, and lush green land.
 This charming landscape view attracts visitors every year.

 The lake is also available for boating lately.
 You can watch wildlife and birds while boating across the lake as it increases the possibility of encountering their view.

 The locals offer accommodation and food facilities for visitors as homestays.
-Ramaroshan Lake can be a perfect destination for picnics, hiking, excursion, etc.
+Ramaroshan Lake can be a perfect destination for picnics, hiking, excursions, etc.

 The lake is suitable to visit any time of the year.
-During winter, you can enjoy snowfall here while in Spring, the place is decorated with various colored rhododendron.
+During winter, you can enjoy snowfall here while in Spring, the place is decorated with various colored rhododendrons.